+Are you considering finding an apartment in Milan?
 You can find both long term or short term apartment rentals in Milan.
-You’ll want to know some of the basics such as what kind of rental contracts are available, what is included in the agreement, find houses that are furnished or unfurnished and how much renting an apartment in Milan will cost.
+You’ll want to know some of the basics such as what kind of rental contracts are available, what is included in the agreement, find houses that are furnished or unfurnished and how much renting in Milan will cost.
 Finding a place to rent abroad can be a daunting challenge, but the team at Rental Milan have been kind enough to share their tips and insights on renting apartments in Milan to make things a bit easier.

 Congratulations!
 You have just gotten your dream job or been accepted to one of Milan’s top design schools!
 You will be working and studying in one of Europe’s most vibrant and fashionable cities.
 While looking for housing suitable for professional, or to rent an apartment in Milan as a student, you will want to find something in a safe neighborhood and conveniently located with access to public transportation, shopping and entertainment.

-Here are some answers to some of the most frequently asked questions about living in Milan:
+Here are some answers to some of the most frequently asked questions about finding apartments in Milan:

 Can foreigners rent an apartment in Italy?